naginanaveed/Vertebrate-genome-assembly-using-HiFi-Bionano-and-Hi-C-data/README.md

 ## Step 3 — Genome Profile Analysis

+### Overview
++ Genome profiling is an important step performed before genome assembly.
+It helps in understanding the basic characteristics of the genome using sequencing data.

++ Instead of directly assembling the genome, we first analyze patterns in the reads to estimate properties like genome size, repeats, and heterozygosity.

-K-mer frequency analysis provides key genome characteristics before assembly begins, including estimated genome size, heterozygosity, repeat content, and error rate.
++ K-mer frequency analysis provides key genome characteristics before assembly begins, including estimated genome size, heterozygosity, repeat content, and error rate.

+###  Objectives

+- Estimate genome size
+- Identify repetitive sequences
+- Measure heterozygosity (genetic variation)
+- Assess sequencing data quality
+- Prepare data for accurate assembly

+---
+### Tools Used
+#### 🔹 Meryl
+- Counts k-mers (substrings of length k) from sequencing reads
+- Generates a k-mer frequency database

+#### 🔹 GenomeScope2
+- Uses k-mer counts to model genome characteristics
+- Generates graphs and statistical estimates
+- use to estimate genome size, repeats, and heterozygosity

-### 3a. k-mer Counting with Meryl
+### a. `k-mer Counting with Meryl`

 Meryl decomposes reads into k-mers, counts occurrences, and builds a searchable database.
 K-mer size **k=31** is used — long enough for uniqueness in most genomes, short enough for robustness to errors.